CV-Factory/Backend/README.md

 docker-compose up --build
 ```

-This will start the web server and the Celery worker.
+This command builds the Docker image (installing Python dependencies and Playwright browsers as defined in the `Dockerfile`) and then starts three services:
+- `redis`: The Redis server for Celery.
+- `web`: The FastAPI web server, handling API requests.
+- `worker`: The Celery worker, processing background tasks.

 ## 🖥 Usage

-The server will be accessible via the port specified in the `docker-compose.yml` file.
-You can interact with the API endpoints.
+The FastAPI server will be accessible via the port mapped in the `docker-compose.yml` file (default: `8001`).
+You can interact with the defined API endpoints to initiate tasks.
+Tasks are processed asynchronously by the Celery worker.

-Background tasks managed by Celery will be processed automatically.
+Key Endpoints:
+- `POST /`: Initiate the main processing task for a given URL and optional query.
+- `POST /launch-inspector`: Launch Playwright inspector for a URL (useful for debugging scraping).
+- `POST /extract-body`: Initiate task to extract `<body>` HTML from a URL, including flattening iframes.
+- `POST /extract-text-from-html`: Initiate task to extract text content from a saved HTML file in the `logs` directory.
+- `POST /format-text-file`: Initiate task to reformat a text file in the `logs` directory (e.g., wrapping lines).
+- `GET /tasks/{task_id}`: Check the status and result of a submitted Celery task.

+Logs and extracted files will be saved to the `logs/` directory, which is mapped as a volume in `docker-compose.yml`.

 ## 📁 Project Structure

 ```
 .
-├── main.py           # Main entry point for the web server ├── celery_app.py     # Celery application configuration
+├── main.py           # FastAPI application entry point and API endpoints ├── celery_app.py     # Celery application instance configuration
-├── celery_tasks.py   # Background tasks definitions
+├── celery_tasks.py   # Definitions of Celery background tasks (web scraping, parsing, formatting, etc.)
-├── Dockerfile        # Docker image definition
-├── docker-compose.yml# Docker services configuration
-├── requirements.txt  # Python dependencies
-├── entrypoint.sh     # Container startup script
-├── logs/             # Log directory
-└── README_ko.md      # Korean README
+├── Dockerfile        # Defines the Docker image for web and worker services (includes dependencies and Playwright setup) ├── docker-compose.yml# Defines and configures the multi-container Docker application (web, worker, redis) ├── requirements.txt  # Lists Python dependencies required by the project ├── entrypoint.sh     # Script executed inside containers to start either the web server or the Celery worker ├── logs/             # Directory for application logs and generated files (mounted as a volume) ├── LICENSE           # License file (CC BY NC 4.0) └── README_ko.md      # Korean README file
 ```

 ## 📄 License